A Box is a container for other components. Boxes are used to define the layout and structure of your pages.

 By default, the height of a Box is set to be driven by its content.
 A second option found in the "Height" panel will automatically stretch the height of a Box to match the tallest element or Box found in the same row.

 A Box's content can be vertically aligned using the "Align items" panel in the sidebar.
 By default, all content will align at the top of the Box.
 Content can also be aligned in the center or anchored to the bottom.
 A fourth option lets you space the Box's content apart at equal distances.
-Note, this only has an effect if the Box height is set to stretched.
+Note, this only has an effect if the Box height is set to stretch.

 Elements directly inside a Box can be hidden or displayed while within different device modes.
 In the right pane of a selected Box, you'll see the Visibility panel that shows a direct representation of the elements inside the Box.
 To hide or display an element, click on the rectangle in the panel that matches the element inside the page.